 "The trouble with the world is that it's always one drink behind."

-Humphrey Bogart was born on December 25th, 1899 right before the turn of a new century.
-His father was a cardiopulmonary surgeon, and his mother a very successful illustrator.
-His parents' income provided them an apartment building in New York and a small cottage near Canandaigua Lake where Bogart and his friends would put on plays.
-He attended only private schools but showed little interest in academics.
-He was on track to attend Yale, but was expelled from Phillips Academy before he could transfer.
+Bogart was on track to attend Yale, but he was expelled from Phillips Academy before he could transfer.
 Although there are a few different explanations as to why he left, Bogart was ultimately left with an incomplete education and few job prospects.

-Bogart suffered from esophageal cancer in the mid-50's.
+Bogart suffered from esophageal cancer in the mid-1950s.
 By the time doctors examined him, the disease had spread too far for him to make a recovery.
-Bogart lapsed into a coma on January 14, 1957 and passed away that night.
+Bogart lapsed into a coma on Jan.
+14, 1957, and died that night.
+He was 57.

 Whether you want to learn more about other famous veterans, polish up your resume, find veteran job fairs in your area, or connect with employers looking to hire veterans, Military.com can help.
 Sign up for a free Military.com membership to have job postings, guides and advice, and more delivered directly to your inbox.